 Which is the best forex trading platform in Kenya?

-XM Forex is the best trading platform in Kenya.
+XM Forex is one of the best trading platforms in Kenya.
 This is because the account opening and verification is very easy.
 Additionally, XM Forex accepts Mpesa deposits and withdraws.

 3. Practice Trading on a Demo Account